kainotkai/301-lab-02/README.md

 ## References and Resources

-List any resources used here, or simply put `N/A` if not applicable.\n Android Development Documentation
+List any resources used here, or simply put `N/A` if not applicable.

+Android Development Documentation

 ## Verbal Collaboration